GAME-CLI-SRV-DEV/CraftMasterApproximasterEdition/README.md

 the Eaglercraft Will Be Renamed CraftMaster. until then. do not use this project!

-# Minecraft: Approximaster Edition 1.20.5
+# Craftmaster: Approximaster Edition 2004

 ![eaglercraft](https://g.deev.is/eaglercraft/cover.png)
 :-: